Rules in Amazon EventBridge - Amazon EventBridge

 You can also create rules that sends events to the specified targets at specified intervals.
 For example, to periodically run an Lambda function, you can create a rule to run on a schedule.

-For more information, see Creating an Amazon EventBridge rule that runs on a schedule.
+For more information, see Creating a rule that runs on a schedule in Amazon EventBridge.

 Rules managed by AWS services